edrlab/thorium-reader-doc/epub-doc/en/src/pages/102_windows_views_panels.md

 Application settings is divided in three tabs:

-1. The General Tab allow you to select the language of the interface and to Save session (meaning that the application will remember the windows opened at closing and reopen them when launched again).
-The
+1. The General Tab allow you to:
+    1. select the language of the interface,
-    <span class="ui_button">clear login data</span> button will delete any Catalog
-    authentification previously stored (useful if you are reading on a public or shared computer or if you want to change the account with wich you are connected).
+    2. Manage stored authentification access to catalogues.
+The <span class="ui_button">clear login data</span> button will delete any Catalog authentification previously stored (useful if you are reading on a public or shared computer or if you want to change the account with wich you are connected).
+    2. Save session (meaning that the application will remember the windows opened at closing and reopen them when launched again).
+    4. Add a library account by activating access to Dilicom PNB API.
+A How does it works foldable gives more details about this functionality used to access French public libraries.
+    5. Creator allows to set up a Name to be added to annotations.
+This Name can be categorised as Organization or Person.
+It will be exported with Annotations, so users must pay attention to potential privacy issues.

 2. The Appearance Tab let you choose the application Theme (dark, light or automatic to fit the system preference).
 3. The Keyboard shortcuts Tab help you check and manipulate keyboard